sanskar153/Movie-Info-App/README.md

 # Movie-Info-App
 Using Node.Js,Express.Js  <br>

-An Movie Info app which provide the rating and other info with the help of jason file API.
+An Movie Info app that provides the rating and other info with the help of Jason file API.

 [Click here to the Website](https://movieinfo-app-api.herokuapp.com/search)